 Zhou Bin will perform in the AIL Lab during the opening hours.
 During the finissage on Friday, 13th of January, 18 pm, participants of Zhou Bin´s performance workshop will perform together with him.

 Photo: Zhou BinExhibition Opening with PerformanceZhou Bin performs at Exhibition Opening “Roter Faden – Textile Force”Dec 16, 2016 19:00-22:00Galerie FreihausgasseFreihausgasse, 9500 VillachAbout the event...

-The Exhibition “Roter Faden – Textileforce”, curated by Barbara Putz-Plecko (head of Department Textiles – Free, Applied and Experimental Artistic Design), gives insight into manifold, multilayered, surprising and also complex practices of artistic textile production.
+The Exhibition “Roter Faden – Textileforce”, curated by Barbara Putz-Plecko (head of the Department Textiles – Free, Applied and Experimental Artistic Design), gives insights into manifold, multi-layered, surprising and also complex practices of artistic textile production.

 The textile functions as artistic medium, cultural skin creation and space building element in design and architecture, as experimental and intelligent medium as well as model for structuring formation, conjunction and networking.
 Like the moving body and operating within and on the body or object, the textile and the performative interlink object and space.